RELATIONSHIPS | MARILYNNE ROBINSON

 Loving our enemies

 There isn't much love right now.
 There's more condemnation and judgment, but not much love.
 This call to love was to love those who look, act, talk, walk, and live like us, but also to love those who don’t look, act, talk, walk, and live like us.
-A Christian society should continually reflect The Good Samaritan, with repeated instances of one person helping the most unlikely individuals in their time of need.
+A Christian society should continually reflect on The Good Samaritan, with repeated instances of one person helping the most unlikely individuals in their time of need.

 Nothing from a posture of defense